Research

 Research Agenda & Themes

-I am a feminist economic geographer who is interested in financialization of everyday life and social reproduction around topics of housing, higher education and debt.
-I take an ethnographic approach to urban research that draws on multiple qualitative methods, centering on people and their experiences of social and economic life in cities.
+I am a broadly trained human geographer with research and teaching interests across feminist, cultural, and economic geographies.
+I take an ethnographic approach to urban research that draws on multiple qualitative methods, centering on people and their experiences of social and economic life.

 My work is motivated by an interest in urban justice through policy-relevant and interdisciplinary research.
 It is informed primarily by theories of feminist political economy and critical urban theory, as well as insights from labour geographies, and geographies of finance and debt.
 You can read more about my research below.